thingiversedownloader/thingiversedownloader/README.md

 To download the first page from a search for Star Wars:
     thingiverse_downloader_withoutapikey.py --search 'star wars'

 By default the first page is downloaded.
-To change this, use --pages <number of pages to download> or --all.
+To change this, use --pages <number of pages to download> or --all TRUE.

 Future Ideas: